fommil/fpmortals/manuscript/complete.md

 or an `IMap[String, Int]`.

-With this test, we've gone beyond traditional *Mock* testing with a `Const` test which asserts on *what is called* without having to provide implementations.
+With this test, we've gone beyond traditional *Mock* testing with a `Const` test that asserts on *what is called* without having to provide implementations.
 This is useful if our specification demands that we make certain calls for certain input, e.g. for accounting purposes.
 Furthermore, we've achieved this with compiletime safety.

 Let's take this line of thinking a little further and say we want to monitor (in production) the nodes that we are stopping in `act`.
 We can create handlers of